-• Strong and committed shareholders.
+Strong and committed shareholders.

 Support from Koç Holding and UniCredit provides stability and helps to maximise the Bank's growth potential.
-The UniCredit Group, with roots dating back to 1473, is a simple, successful, pan-European commercial bank with a unique Western, Central and Eastern European network in 14 core markets.
+UniCredit, with roots dating back to 1473, is a leading European financial institution based in Italy.
+The UniCredit Group operates through leading banks in 14 countries and its network in another 18 countries.
 The Group benefits from UniCredit's know-how and expertise in risk management, internal audit, financial planning and control as well as from the UniCredit Group's experience in implementing efficiency improvements and cost management.
 Koç Holding, established in 1926, is the largest conglomerate in Turkey.
-It has strong positions in the energy, automotive and finance sectors in Turkey as well as in consumer durables both domestically and internationally, enabling potential synergies with the Group.
-As of 30 September 2019, the Group had limited intragroup exposure, at 10.5% of its capital, compared with the regulatory limit of 20%.
+Koç Holding has strong positions in the energy, automotive and finance sectors in Turkey as well as in consumer durables both domestically and internationally, enabling potential synergies with the Group.
+As of 31 December 2016, Koç Holding's sales constituted 6% of Turkey's GDP and its exports constituted 10% of Turkey's exports.